 Tie a bow in a second twelve-inch length of baker’s twine and attach to wreath to finish.

 This is a fun activity to create with your tweens and teens.
 Make this Dollar Store shamrock-shaped puzzle piece wreath in just about 30 minutes!
+Find a huge variety of shamrock templates and shamrock coloring pages here.
 For some additional fun look up the history of Shamrocks as they pertain to St. Patrick’s Day on the internet!